What is Robusta Coffee (All you need to know!)

 Robusta is commonly used as instant coffee

-Robusta coffee has always been the preferred choice for instant coffee.
-The freeze-drying process used to make instant coffee requires a large volume of ground coffee to ultimately yield a small amount of powder.
+The freeze-drying process in making instant coffee consumes a large volume of ground coffee to produce a small amount of powder in the end.

-Additionally the high caffeine content and bold, bitter taste of Robusta beans can withstand the heat and dehydration of the instant coffee-making process.
+Additionally, the high caffeine content and bold, bitter taste of Robusta beans can withstand the heat and dehydration of the instant coffee-making process.

 Robusta Arabica blends is the essence of Espresso